Dalas121/Heir_2_The_Throne/README.md

 // CHARACTER INTERACTIONS
 //--------------------
 - in each scenario, please include 0-2 interactions between Konrad and his companions, at suitable moments
-- if the preferred companions aren't present, fall back to firing a "say_companion_interaction" event so we can follow some global companion storylines too
+- if the preferred companions aren't present, fall back to firing a "say_companion_interaction" event so we can follow some scenario-independent companion storylines too
-	- please set $scenario_number beforehand (e.g. "s14"), in case that matters for the global companion storylines
+	- please set $scenario_number beforehand (e.g. "s14"), in case that matters for the scenario-independent companion storylines
 	- "say_companion_interaction" will be implemented via macros in _main.cfg and unified_characters.cfg (probably by Dalas)
-	- the first 3 scenarios (Exodus/Blackwater/Pearls) need at least 1 "say_companion_interaction", so we can foreshadow Delfador's departure

 Example:
 [if] {HAVE_UNIT id=Moremirmu} {THEN(
 	[message]